 Unfortunately, the industry is unregulated, which has led to many frauds and scam artists preying on vulnerable people in order to make a quick buck.

-If you’re interested in the psychic world, you know that there are many genuine readers out there.
+If you’re interested in the psychic world, you know that there are many genuine readers out there, including those who offer psychic reading online.
 The question is, how can you make sure to avoid scammers and have a positive online reading experience?

 Famous Psychic Scams

 In the 90s, a late night TV commercial featured a fortune-teller known as “Miss Cleo.”
 She appeared with her tarot cards spread out on the table in front of her and instructed viewers to call her on the 800 number splashed on screen for a “free” reading.

 She said, "The cards can reveal things that you will never see by yourself!"

 What callers didn’t realize, was that only the first few minutes were free, and after that they would be charged $4.99 for each minute.
 The company had instructed their employees to keep people on the line as long as they could.
 Calls would sometimes last up to an hour.